GCX-HCI/grandcentrix-LogALot-TransformAPI-sample/README.md

 While logging a method invocation is done by just adding a `before` block to the method itself it's a bit trickier to do that for field access:
 Since there is no code run when accessing a field I instrument every read and write of the annotated fields in the methods which actually perform that operation.

 The transform only touches files from the `PROJECT` scope.
 Not from external dependencies or sub modules.
+That's not a limitation of the Transform API but a design decision.

-Since Javassist needs all the referenced classes of a class you want to modify on it's own classpath we need the scoped EXTERNAL_LIBRARIES and SUB_PROJECTS.
+Since Javassist needs all the referenced classes of a class you want to modify on it's own classpath we need the scopes EXTERNAL_LIBRARIES and SUB_PROJECTS.
 We could have added them to the requested scopes but in that case we need to copy them in order to get them into the final APK.
 That would work.

 However I do it differently: I request the EXTERNAL_LIBRARIES and SUB_PROJECTS scopes as referenced scopes.